haxorpoda/bug-cruncher/README.md

 We come to crop and sort insects.

-We combine art and sience to create beauty and knowlege.
+We combine art and science to create beauty and knowlege.

 ## Approach